On the symmetry behind duality: Introduction

 This property is self-symmetric: swapping open sets with compact sets and inclusions with reverse inclusions returns the same condition.

 For certain classes of spaces, the symmetry between open sets and compact sets is perfect.
 In these cases, one can obtain two results at the price of one: from a statement proved for all spaces in one such class, one deduces also the symmetric statement, obtained by swapping the words ``open'' with ``compact'' and reversing all order-theoretic notions.
 A simple example is the class of compact Hausdorff spaces: given a space $(X, \O)$ in this class, the space with the same underlying set $X$ and whose open sets are the complements of the compact subsets of $(X, \O)$ is still in the same class of spaces (in this special case of compact Hausdorff spaces, it is still $(X, \O)$), and doing this process twice gives back $(X, \O)$.
-For example, to prove that the following two facts hold in compact Hausdorff spaces, it is sufficient to prove just one of them, since they are perfectly symmetrical.
-(These facts are related to the so-called Wilker's conditions, called so in \cite[p.~71]{KeimelLawson2005}, with reference to \cite{Wilker1970}.) \begin{enumerate}[label = (W\arabic*), ref= W\arabic*]
+For example, to prove that the following two facts hold in compact Hausdorff spaces, it is sufficient to prove just one of them, since they are perfectly symmetrical. \begin{enumerate}[label = (W\arabic*), ref= W\arabic*]

 \item Let $U_1, U_2$ be open sets and $K$ a compact set with $K \subseteq U_1 \cup U_2$.
 There are compact sets $L_1, L_2$ such that $L_1 \subseteq U_1$, $L_2 \subseteq U_2$ and $K \subseteq L_1 \cup L_2$.